xenharmonic-devs/sonic-weave/documentation/intermediate-dsl.md

 | `19n`  | `sqrt(384/361)`         | `[-7/2 -1/2 0 0 0 0 0 1>`         | `-53.464`     |
 | `23n`  | `sqrt(529/486)`         | `[-1/2 -5/2 0 0 0 0 0 0 1>`       | `73.387`      |

 Some of these can be handy for using neutral intervals as the center of just major and minor intervals e.g. `n3^5n` corresponds to `5/4` while `n3_5n` corresponds to `6/5`.
-See [commas.md](https://github.com/xenharmonic-devs/sonic-weave/blob/main/documentation/commas.md#lumis-irrational-bridges) to learn more.
+See [commas.md](https://github.com/xenharmonic-devs/sonic-weave/blob/main/documentation/commas.md#lumis-irrational-bridges) to learn more about irrational bridging.

 ## Up/lift declaration
-While commonly you would declare ups and lifts in terms of edosteps, but nothing's preventing you from co-opting the system for notating just intonation and skipping the tempering step altogether.
+Usually you would declare ups and lifts in terms of edosteps, but nothing is preventing you from co-opting the system for notating just intonation and skipping the tempering step altogether.

 ```c
 ^ = 81/80  // Ups are syntonic now